Conservation Lands & Trails

 All dogs must be leashed from 10:00 a.m. until dusk on all Weston Conservation Land.
 New state guidelines require masks be worn when outdoors, this includes Weston's trails and the state's rail trail.

 Your cooperation is greatly appreciated.
 The trails are for everyone.

 A small portion of the "Emerald Necklace" crosses through Weston.
 Learn more about this recreational asset that connects Plum Island to Kingston Bay, between Rt.
 128 and I-495.Link to page

 The Conservation Commission has established rules and regulations to ensure that Weston’s conservation lands are managed and maintained in accordance with the requirements of the Conservation Commission Act and its mission.Link to page

 While conservation trails are open to dogs and commercial dog walkers, Weston does have a strict policy regarding dogs on the trails.Link to page

-Find maps of Weston's trails.Link to page
+Find online and hard copy maps of Weston's trails and conservation lands.Link to page

 Tick & Lyme Disease Information